Read the following email I got (one of many) and the answer, It will give you an idea about the difference between Peach Sapphire and Morganite.

 It is the second harder material in the universe (after diamond) it is almost impossible to scratch…………………………………..

-Fact – Almost all Morganite in today markets are irradiated to get the much more peachy color than natural color Morganite.
-Most of the seller don’t know of the treatment and the sources in Bangkok do not disclose it!
+Fact – Almost all Morganite in today markets are Heliodor (cheap beryl) irradiated to blue beryl than heated to Morganit to get the peach color Morganite. the real problem is that is done with no disclosure.
+Most of the sellers don’t know of the treatment and the sources in Bangkok do not disclose it!
+You will not find a morganite ring with a gemological certificate from a reputable lab, it make no seance for the sller to order a $50-$100 vertificate for a $10-$50 gem

 Sep – 17 -2015